Part I: Lessons from La La Land

 - Personalization.
 Use video to create a holiday video, share your charitable work, highlight a philanthropic sponsorship, celebrate milestones or simply thank your clients for their business.
-Video makes personal messages so much more powerful
+The video makes personal messages so much more powerful

 - How-to instructions.
 Make cool tutorials to demonstrate an app or walk clients through a process—and they’ll be much more effective than a giant wall of written instructions

 - Quarterly video statements.
 Why not replace long commentary and dry statements with something more interesting?
-Orion Advisor Services has built a patent pending technology called Orion Engage that lets you overlay portfolio and performance metrics on top of video of an advisor speaking.
+Orion Advisor Services has built a patent-pending technology called Orion Engage that lets you overlay portfolio and performance metrics on top of the video of an advisor speaking.
 How cool is that?

 If you’ve wondered what you would possibly use video for, I hope I’ve given you some ideas.
 Now, action!